Cholera Season Prep: Safe Water, ORS, and When to Seek Help

 What cholera is and how it spreads

-Children, older adults, and people with low immunity are more at risk, but anyone exposed to unsafe water or food can get cholera.
+Children, older adults, and people with weaker immunity are often hit harder, but anyone can be affected if exposed.

 Practical checklist for cholera season